TomConlin/trouble_w_triples/README.md

 	585159

-LOCUS is not quite a PK. ~ 100 duplicated locus IDs, but no worries, we are just checking out of curiosity.
+LOCUS is not quite a primary key in this case.
+About 100 duplicated locus IDs, but no worries, we are just checking out of curiosity.
 (99.98% unique)

 #### Classify:
 	bin/classify-dwct.reb --args "-i data/locus_voucher_x.tab" > data/locus_voucher_x_classed.tab 2> data/locus_voucher_x_classed.err
 	wc -l data/locus_voucher_x_classed.tab
 	433782

-The error file has attempts which could not be parsed:
+The error file will have attempts which could not be parsed:

 	cat data/locus_voucher_x_classed.err
 	::R12074 129 ::cn

 just this one without a viable IC.

-The classification process allows for multiple DwCT per record, so the number of duplicate locus IDs can go up:..
+The classification process allows for multiple DwCT per record, so the number of duplicate locus IDs can go up:

 	cut -f1 data/locus_voucher_x_classed.tab | sort -u | wc -l
 	423829

-We do not know how many of the original ~100 duplications made it in to this set of duplications but there are now 9,953 duplications on this parsed side.
-(97.7% unique)
+We do not know how many of the original ~100 duplications made it in to this set of duplications but there are now 9,953 duplications on this parsed side. (down to 97.7% unique)

 #### Filter for known Institution codes:
 	bin/filter_known_ic.awk -v"FILTER=rawdata/IC_knownfilter.list" < data/locus_voucher_x_classed.tab > data/locus_voucher_x_classed_blessed.tab
 	wc -l  data/locus_voucher_x_classed_blessed.tab
 	282,056 data/locus_voucher_classed_blessed.tab

 	cut -f1 data/locus_voucher_classed_blessed.tab | sort -u | wc -l
 	279,473

-leaving 2,583 locus with alternative (or duplicate) DwCT which is back up to 99.08% unique.
+leaving 2,583 locus with alternative (or duplicate) DwCT (back up to 99.08% unique).

 ### Report

 The classifier reports on the types of issues it comes across changing a string into a DwCT but the main classes of issues can be seen in the error flag returned.